Search & Explore Scottsdale

 Highs & Lows For Active Listings In Scottsdale

 In recent years (2016-2019), Scottsdale has had between 1,500 and 3,000 active listings.
 The number of listings fluctuates depending on the type of market Arizona is in.
-Typically, the fewer number of listings means and increase in housing prices.
+Typically, the fewer number listings mean an increase in housing prices.

 Scottsdale Market Trends